MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-chat-file-sharing.md

    The file or page opens in a new window.
 You can move this window wherever you want or size it directly with your hands.

-???Can the HL user initiate a chat or just receive a chat???
+   > [!NOTE]
+   > A remote collaborator can share a file with a Dynamics 365 Guides user, but the Dynamics 365 Guides user cannot share a file with a remote collaborator.